tansudasli/bigdata-training/README.md

 # california-bigdata-training
 Big Data (Hadoop and Spark) Training by University of California San Diego on Coursera platform

+#some notes
+use uploadToClouderaStackonGCP files for detailed commands.

 #some hadoop commands
 > hdfs dfs -put localFile /user/cloudera     {put a local file into hdfs file system}
 > pig -x mapreduce          {pig CLI}